 Background and Unmet Need

-Invasive ductal carcinoma (IDC), is the most common type of breast cancer.
-About 80% of all breast cancers are invasive ductal carcinomas.
-One aggressive subtype, comprising 20–25% of all invasive ductal carcinomas, is characterized by over-expression of the HER2 oncoprotein.
-Commonly, ductal carcinoma in situ (DCIS) is recognized as a precursor of IDC, the key difference being that in DCIS the malignant cells have not invaded through basement membranes.
+Invasive ductal carcinoma (IDC) is the most common type of breast cancer, representing about 80% of invasive ductal carcinoma cases.
+An aggressive subtype comprising 20–25% of all IDCs, is characterized by HER2 over-expression.
+A common precursor to IDC is ductal carcinoma in situ (DCIS), with the key difference being that in DCIS the malignant cells have not invaded through basement membranes.

-DCIS is commonly treated by surgical intervention followed by adjuvant radiation therapy.
-However, a significant fraction of the DCIS lesions, which display HER2 gene amplification, are associated with increased relapse rate following surgery.
+The standard treatment for DCIS is surgical intervention followed by adjuvant radiation therapy.
+However, significant fractions of the DCIS lesions, which display HER2 gene amplification, are associated with increased relapse rate following surgery.

 Therefore, there is a need for a molecularly targeted therapy in cases of HER2-overexpressing DCIS for complete eradication following surgical tumor removal.
-The current technology presents an potential DCIS therapeutic strategy that collectively targets the functionally linked HER2 and Notch pathways.
+The current technology presents a potential DCIS therapeutic strategy that collectively targets the functionally linked HER2 and Notch pathways.

 The Technology